Spirit Molecules that lead to the goddess within: New therapeutic interventions for healing from pain and PTSD.

 Altering States of Consciousness

-Throughout my book Rhythms of Recovery, Trauma Nature and the Body, I have argued that PTSD disrupts the rhythmic function of consciousness and that our work must be to help our clients find ways to restore their sense of rhythm and balance; and to learn methods that they can use at home and under the supervision of therapists, healers, and guides.
+Throughout my book Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma, I have argued that PTSD disrupts the rhythmic function of consciousness and that our work must be to help our clients find ways to restore their sense of rhythm and balance; and to learn methods that they can use at home and under the supervision of therapists, healers, and guides.